 You’re almost guaranteed to see bighorn sheep along the shores of Lake Minnewanka near the town of Banff.
 And it’s highly likely you’ll spot elk near the Fairmont golf courses in Banff and Jasper.
-If you’re lucky you may also see mountain goats along the Icefields Parkway.
+If you’re lucky, you may also see mountain goats along the Icefields Parkway.

 Shoot to Thrill

 In Banff National Park, the best places to photograph autumn’s golden larch trees are on the hiking trails between Egypt Lake near the town of Banff or the Storm Mountain paths that shoot off to Shadow Lake and Twin Lakes.
-The multi-day trek along the Rockwall Trail is also a fall stunner, as is the wildly popular climb up Larch Valley to Sentinel Pass near Lake Louise.
+The multi-day trek along the Rockwall Trail is also an autumn stunner, as is the wildly popular climb up Larch Valley to Sentinel Pass near Lake Louise.

 For perfect reflections, the classic Canadian Rockies shot of Rundle Mountain with Vermilion Lakes near Banff is always a keeper.
 Another one of my favourite scenes is Bow Lake, along the Icefields Parkway, where the water is often as calm and clear as a sheet of glass.